 B-lines

 In lung ultrasound, B-lines are vertical, hyperechoic artifacts that originate from the pleural line and extend to the bottom of the screen, moving synchronously with lung sliding.
-These “lung rockets” are a crucial indicator of interstitial lung pathology, such as pulmonary edema or fibrosis, signifying increased extravascular lung water.
+These “lung rockets” are a crucial indicator of interstitial lung pathology, such as pulmonary edema, signifying increased extravascular lung water.
 Their presence suggests impaired air content in the lung parenchyma.

 Understanding B-lines is vital for medical professionals utilizing point-of-care ultrasound.
 They provide rapid, non-invasive insights into lung conditions, aiding in the diagnosis and monitoring of heart failure, acute respiratory distress syndrome (ARDS), and interstitial lung diseases.
 Mastering B-line identification enhances diagnostic accuracy and guides timely clinical interventions in various medical settings.